-Relevant identified uses Hospital grade total antiseptic concentrate, pre and post operative, for external use.
+Relevant identified uses

+Hospital grade total antiseptic concentrate, pre and post operative, for external use.
 SDS are intended for use in the workplace ONLY.
 For domestic-use products, refer to consumer labels.
+Use according to manufacturer's directions.

-Details of the manufacturer or supplier of the safety data sheet
+Details of the manufacturer or importer of the safety data sheet